AzureAD/microsoft-authentication-library-for-android/README.md

 #### Library Snapshot

     // Instantiates MSAL Public Client App
-    PublicClientApplication pApp = new PublicClientApplication(
+    PublicClientApplication myApp = new PublicClientApplication(
                     this.getApplicationContext(),
                     CLIENT_ID);

     // Acquires a token from AzureAD
-    pApp.acquireToken(this, SCOPES, getAuthInteractiveCallback());
+    myApp.acquireToken(this, SCOPES, getAuthInteractiveCallback());

     // ...